pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/75_Reverse_Many_To_Many_Object_Relation_Type.md

 Reverse Many-To-Many Object Relation are a pure Pimcore admin feature, they don't play any role in scripting or services.

 Since Reverse Many-To-Many Object Relation are owned by the remote object, they can only be set through the remote owner.
-Also the getter has been omitted because Reverse Many-To-Many Object Relation are not exposed through exporters or webservices.
+Also the getter has been omitted because Reverse Many-To-Many Object Relation are not exposed through exporters.

 The best way to "get" non owner objects would be to use the `getRelationData()` method of objects: